alinnman/celestial-navigation/README.md

 (as described above) is operating on geocentrical (true spherical) coordinates.
 The final result is then transformed back to geodetical coordinates.
-This mapping in two directions, and the uncertainty in the initial dead reckoning position used for sight altitude mapping will always result in an error, and this error will be greater if the dead reckoning position is inaccurate.
-Successive iterations will handle this.
+This mapping in two directions, and the uncertainty in the initial dead reckoning position ($p_d$) used for sight altitude mapping will always result in an error, and this error will be greater if the dead reckoning position is inaccurate.
+Successive iterations will handle this and will make the $p_d$ approximations successively converge to the correct position.

 See code for explanation of this optimization.